unjs/automd/README.md

 - `src`: Path to the source file.
 The default is `./src/index` and can be omitted.
 - `headingLevel`: Nested level for markdown group headings (default is `2` => `##`).
 Note: Each function uses `headingLevel+1` for the title in nested levels.
 - `group`: Only render function exports annotated with `@group name`.
 By default, there is no group filter.
-Value can be a string or array of strings.
+Value can be a string or an array of strings.

 ### `pm-install` Generator